Use cases

 BAG-INTEL Use case 1

-This use case will comprise a setup of the full BAG-INTEL system at Billund Airport in Billund, Denmark.
-The project will provide an X-ray/CT scanner with AI-based detection and recognition of contraband in the scanning image.
-Furthermore, the project will provide AI-powered risk analysis and cameras for AI-powered visual tracking of the luggage, including reidentification at the customs area at the exit of the baggage claim area.
-The application of a sniffer-dog and the use of external data will only be simulated in this use case.
+This use case will demonstrate the key capabilities of the BAG-INTEL system at Billund Airport in Billund, Denmark.
+In this use case, the application of the X-ray/CT scanner will be simulated.
+The use case will implement AI-powered risk analysis and visual tracking of luggage using cameras, enabling reidentification at the customs area at the exit of the baggage claim area.
+Additionally, the simulation will incorporate the application of sniffer dogs and the integration of external data, showcasing the system’s potential for enhancing operational efficiency and security.

 BAG-INTEL Use case 2

-Use Case 3: Milan Linate Airport, Milan, Italy (previously located at Adolfo Suárez Madrid-Barajas Airport*, Madrid, Spain)
+Use Case III: Milan Linate Airport, Milan, Italy (previously located at Adolfo Suárez Madrid-Barajas Airport*, Madrid, Spain)

 BAG-INTEL Use Case 3